Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 Need funding to cover an unexpected emergency or a larger, planned expense?
 On Stride Financial may be able to help!

-We offer funds from £1,000 to £3,000 and a straightforward application process, allowing approved customers to apply at home or on the go.
-Our loans are unsecured and have durations of 1 or 2 years.
+We offer funds from £150 to £5,000 and a straightforward application process, allowing approved customers to apply at home or on the go.
+Our loans are unsecured and have terms between 6 months and 3 years.

 Personal loans are the most common type of loan available for everyday use.
 Most consumers looking for a 2000 pound loan will be looking for a personal loan to use for a variety of personal reasons.